Snowdrop season at Chirk Castle

 Take a walk in the gardens at Chirk Castle in February to see a beautiful white carpet of snowdrops - a sure sign that Spring is on the way.

-As winter conservation work is still going on inside the castle the main State Rooms are closed until 10 March.
+As winter conservation work is still going on inside the castle the main rooms of the castle are closed until 9 March.
 However, this year we will be opening a few rooms in the lower East Wing for a sneak peak, so you can still enjoy the 1920s themed Bow Room and warm your hands over the fire, see the Lower Dining Room and Myddelton pedigree, and watch the De Walden family cinefilm in the Butler's pantry.
-As space in the East Wing is limited, access will be by timed ticket (available on the day, first entry 11:15am) and places are very limited.
+As space in the East Wing is limited, access will be by timed ticket (available on the day) and places are very limited.

 The shop and cafe are open as normal throughout February, as is the medieval Adam tower and dungeon, and the Chapel.